AlirioLau/metalkit.github.io/_posts/2017-08-31-using-arkit-with-metal-part-2.markdown

 {% highlight swift %}debugUniformBuffer = device.makeBuffer(length: anchorUniformBufferSize, options: .storageModeShared)
 {% endhighlight %}

 We need to create new vertex and fragment functions for our plane, as well as new render pipeline and depth stencil states.
-Right before the line where the command queue is created, add these lines. :
+Right before the line where the command queue is created, add these lines:

 {% highlight swift %}let debugGeometryVertexFunction = defaultLibrary.makeFunction(name: "vertexDebugPlane")!
 let debugGeometryFragmentFunction = defaultLibrary.makeFunction(name: "fragmentDebugPlane")!